 If you have incurred expenses to modify your home to accommodate the changing needs of a senior or a disabled family member, you may qualify for the Home Accessibility Tax Credit (HATC) in your federal tax return.
 The credit has a similar provincial version called The Home Renovation Tax Credit in British Columbia and New Brunswick.
 The provincial credit has been eliminated in all other provinces.
 The criteria for eligibility are virtually the same in each province.

-To claim the senior home renovation tax credit, you must be a resident of British Columbia or New Brunswick.
+To claim the home renovation tax credit, you must be a resident of British Columbia or New Brunswick.

 Based on those guidelines, general maintenance expenses such as plumbing or heating repairs do not qualify.
 Similarly, you cannot claim either of these credit for expenses related to redecorating or replacing insulation.

 Additionally, you may not use these credits for devices including home security systems or medical devices, such as wheelchairs.
 If you have expenses for medical devices, you may be able to claim them toward the Canada Revenue Agency’s medical tax credit.

 You may only claim up to $10,000 including taxes for either of these home renovation credits.
 If you want to split the credit with your spouse or common-law partner, you may not claim more than a total of $10,000.
 If your expenses were less than $10,000, the combined amount you claim should not exceed your actual expenses.

 If you shared the expenses with people who live with you who is not your spouse or common-law partner, all of you may split the expenses, but you still must take care not to claim more than the lesser of $10,000 or the amount spent.